 If you think your personal data has been misused, or that The Refinery hasn’t kept it secure, you should immediately contact our Data Protection Officer either by post, by email at email@example.com or call +44 (0)1534 720200.

 The matter will be thoroughly investigated and, if any serious breach or misuse discovered, you and The Office of the Information Commissioner (OIC) will be notified forthwith.
 You will also be updated in full if no evidence of a security breach or misuse is discovered.

-You always retain the right under Chapter 3, Article 17 of the GDPR to have any personal data held by The Refinery erased.
+You always retain the right to have any personal data held by The Refinery erased.

 If you’re unhappy with our response, or if you need any further independent advice, you should contact The Office of the Information Commissioner (OIC):

 For further information on any of the subjects covered in this document, please contact: